CHAPTER 198. VETERANS HOMES

-(2) three public members experienced in policy formulation with professional experience
+(2) eight public members experienced in policy formulation with professional experience in

-care delivery who are members of congressionally chartered veterans organizations or their
+At least five members must be members of congressionally chartered veterans organizations

-auxiliaries that have a statewide organizational structure and state level officers in Minnesota.
+or their auxiliaries that have a statewide organizational structure and state level officers in

 The commissioner of veterans affairs shall serve as an ex officio, nonvoting member of the